 Let’s take a look at using dollar cost averaging to max out a Roth IRA.
-The max you can invest in a Roth IRA in 2008 is $5,000.
-Many people don’t have $5,000 to put down at once, but they may be able to break it down into monthly payments.
+The max you can invest in a Roth IRA in 2019 is $6,000.

 Here is how dollar cost averaging would look if you broke down an IRA investment over 12 months (The numbers represent a fictional fund):

 In this example, you can see that as the price per share goes up you can buy fewer shares, and as the price per share goes down you buy more shares.
 Note that the average share price is $30.85, which is less than the share price during January.

 In this example, dollar cost averaging comes out ahead of investing in a lump sum, but it could very well come out with the opposite result.

 Pros and Cons of Systematic Investing with Dollar Cost Averaging

 The idea behind dollar cost averaging is that, eventually, it all evens out in terms of the overall cost.
 Sometimes you will pay less for your shares, and sometimes more, depending on the market.
 The important thing with dollar cost averaging is investing consistently.